usaid-cs/yesterday-i-learned/random.md

 - Plasma lighters were invented to prevent traditional lighter flames from going out in strong winds.
 - Going "off the grid" [could](https://www.linkedin.com/pulse/off-grid-living-illegal-lincoln-deane/) be illegal for residents in Florida ("Officials cited the International Property Maintenance Code, which mandates that homes be connected to an electricity grid and a running water source"), and isn't particularly feasible for Canadians.
 - Your run-of-the-mill 3D printing filaments cost around \$30 per kilo, or 3 cents per gram.
-- "Braising" is cooking something _partially_ submerged in a cooking liquid, like broth or milk.
-"Country-fried" is frying something _partially_ submerged in oil, rather than entirely submerged (which would be deep frying) or not at all (which would just be frying).
 - Pasta dough from Northern Italy tends to have more egg.
 - [_Yake_](https://www.youtube.com/watch?v=_r9Ndb6N_y0) is the process of a fish cooking itself (by swimming after getting caught) from the inside, also known as ["burnt tuna"](http://tunafishingcharters.com.au/processing-bluefin-tuna-caught/).
 - The tail of a tuna, which has a lot of muscles, is often scraped off the tail to make tuna tartare, or "spicy tuna" sushi.